subhadipchowdhury/subhadipchowdhury.github.io/index.md

 I am currently an [Assistant Instructional Professor](https://mathematics.uchicago.edu/people/profile/subhadip-chowdhury/) in the [Department of Mathematics](https://mathematics.uchicago.edu/) at the [The University of Chicago](https://www.uchicago.edu/) and a faculty member in [The College](https://college.uchicago.edu/)'s [Neubauer Phoenix STEM Scholars Program](https://college.uchicago.edu/phoenix-stem).

-During June 2024 - May 2025, I am supported by a UChicago College Curricular Innovation Fund grant.

 <div class='experience'>

 ### Appointments ###